CyberNilsen/CyberVault/README.md

 ## 📜 License & Legal
 This project is licensed under the [MIT License](LICENSE) - see the LICENSE file for details.

 **Legal Notice**: CyberVault is provided "as-is" without warranty.
-Users are responsible for maintaining backups of their password databases.
+Users are responsible for maintaining backups of their passwords.

 ## 🗞️ Media & Recognition
-**Featured in Laagendalsposten**: CyberVault was highlighted in Norway's local tech news for innovative cybersecurity solutions.
+**Featured in Laagendalsposten**: CyberVault was highlighted in Norway Kongsberg's local news.
 🔗 [Read the full article (Norwegian)](https://www.laagendalsposten.no/andreas-og-mathias-vil-unnga-hackere-laget-losning-for-sikker-lagring/s/5-64-1548360)

 ## 🌐 Links & Resources